 The proficiency of legal secretaries relies on their skills and abilities, and that is what this post is all about.

-But before coming to the top skills you need to be a good secretary in a law office, let’s know what legal secretary really means.
+But before coming to the top skills you need to be a good secretary in a law office, let’s know who a legal secretary really is.

 Who is a Legal Secretary?